RIFUGIO TUCKETT–THE BEST HIKE IN THE BRENTA DOLOMITES

 Then, just in time for lunch, you arrive at the beautiful Rifugio Tuckett.

-Rifugio Tuckett location
+Rifugio Tuckett e Sella buildings

 The rifugio is actually several buildings, including a dormitory where thru-hikers take the Alta Via 1 trail can stop in the for the night.
+These were built in 1906!.

 Rifugio Tuckett deck